v1kt0rt/json-simpler/README.md

 In this case it's handy to use pure dynamic JSON processing.
 `json-simple` is a nice tool for managing JSON in Java, however, sometimes it is cumbersome to use it because of the continuous urge to use casting and variable assignments.

-The goal of this project is to give a even *simpler* way for dealing with dynamic JSON objects in java.
+The goal of this project is to give an even *simpler* way for dealing with dynamic JSON objects in java.

 ## Features ##